3. Who is a good fit as a graduate student in my lab?

 5. You don’t give up easily.
 I think lots of people drawn to clincal psychology are naturally curious.
 You’re always going to want to learn more about new topics, learn new methods, ask new questions, etc. In order to learn all this new stuff, you’re probably going to have to fail a lot.
 There’s going to be stuff you don’t know, stuff you messed up because you didn’t know, etc. Recovering effectively from those failures is crucial, if you’re to be successful in my lab (or most others).
 Recovering from those failures means being open to learning more, being open to fixing mistakes, being open to feedback, and persisting despite struggling.
 For instance, midway through grad school I taught myself how to use R. That learning curve was steep.
 There were many times when I didn’t know how to do something and spent hours googling to find the solution (which is still true…to use R is to google using R!).
 Even though the struggle is not enjoyable in the moment, finally figuring out the solution is so rewarding to me.
 I wouldn’t get that reward if I didn’t persist.
 I think that type of mentality will serve you well in my lab.

 7. You care about reducing health inequities.
-I am by no means an expert on health inequities or disparities.
+I am not an expert on health inequities or disparities.
 But as I continue growing and learning, I’m realizing more and more just how far clinical psychological science (and society more broadly) has to go in advancing diversity, equity, and inclusion.
 My research is increasingly trying to understand and represent the experiences of groups who have been excluded from research, with a specific current focus on suicidal thoughts and behaviors among sexual minority individuals.

 8. You’re a go-getter and you go over and above.
 I am meticulous, conscientious, and I like pushing myself to do challenging things.
 I work well with people who approach their work similarly.
 For example, I read and reread drafts numerous times.
 I tinker with figures 20+ times until they’re conveying exactly what I want them to convey.
 I applied for grants early in grad school and as faculty, even when the grants were intimidating (some still are!).
 When I don’t know the answer to something, in many cases I try to figure out the answer by myself before asking someone what the answer is.